-Let me guess: you’ve been working as a part-time freelancer for a while now.
+Let me guess, you’ve been working as a part-time freelancer for a while now.

-Perhaps you’ve been hustling for clients nonstop alongside a 9-5 job with an employer.
+Perhaps you’ve been hustling for clients nonstop alongside working in a 9-5 job with an employer.
 Or maybe you decided to pursue a life-long ambition of being your own boss but you’re struggling to get work.

 Either way, you’ve grown frustrated with your current situation.

 It’s like the dream of full-time freelancing is within reach but you can’t quite get there, whether it’s because of fear, low finances or not enough hours in the day.

 Sound familiar?
 If so, not to worry.
 Read on to find out how you can go from part-time to full-time freelancer – and fast.